astahl/picrust/README.md

 will put the kernel binary into `target/armv7a-none-eabi/release/picrust`

 ```
-cargo run --release
+cargo run32
 ```

 will start qemu (make sure its on the path) with the kernel loaded into the VMs RAM.

-To run the system on a real pi, it might be possible -- but as of yet untested -- to simply
+To run the system on a real pi,

 1. take a fresh sd card,
-2. write a raspbian 32 bit image to it, using the raspberry pi imager tool
+2. write a raspbian 64 bit image to it, using the raspberry pi imager tool
-3. Run the command `cargo img`, which is an alias for `cargo objcopy --release -- -O binary kernel.img`
+3. Run the command `cargo img64`, which is an alias for `cargo objcopy --release --target aarch64_unknown_none -- -O binary kernel8.img`
-4. replace the `kernel.img` file on your sd card with the `kernel.img` binary generated in the previous step.
+4. replace the `kernel8.img` file on your sd card with the `kernel8.img` binary generated in the previous step.
 Remove any other .img files.
-5. stick the card into a rpi 2/3/4 and see what happens.
+5. stick the card into a rpi 3/4 and see what happens.
-6. fiddle with the [`config.txt` file](https://www.raspberrypi.com/documentation/computers/config_txt.html) and retry.
-You might need to set  various parameters, for example `arm_64bit=0` and also the `video=` setting in the [`cmdline.txt` file](https://www.raspberrypi.com/documentation/computers/configuration.html#the-kernel-command-line).
+6. If it doesn't work, fiddle with the [`config.txt` file](https://www.raspberrypi.com/documentation/computers/config_txt.html) and retry.
+You might need to set  various parameters, for example `arm_64bit=1` and also the `video=` setting in the [`cmdline.txt` file](https://www.raspberrypi.com/documentation/computers/configuration.html#the-kernel-command-line).

 As of now, only a simple test pattern is output via a 1280x720 framebuffer on the hdmi.